Sidney Lumet’s classic courtroom drama 12 Angry Men takes bigotry to task – but does the film live up to its own standards?

 In 12 Angry Men, the murder plot is a device to bring the main drama to the stage.
 The jurors are judging a working class kid.
 But we’re judging the jurors.

-Specifically, the film turns an uncomfortable lens on prejudice, racial discrimination, anger, and apathy.
+Specifically, the film turns the lens on prejudice, racial discrimination, anger, and apathy.

-- Juror #3 – Angry Dad – is the film’s main source of rage.
-But the rage this character wields is internal frustration and heartbreak.
+- Juror #3 – Angry Dad – is notably aggressive, yet the source of his rage is internal frustration and heartbreak.

 - Juror #7 – the salesman – represents lazy racism.
 More than this, however, is his lack of character.
 He doesn’t care if the boy is guilty (and is put to death).
 He only cares about making the ballgame on time.

-- Juror #10 is a bigot.
-He holds despicable views.
+- Juror #10 is a bigot with despicable views.
 It’s only when the others ‘cancel’ him (they no-platform him by turning away from his hate speech) that he starts to think about what he’s saying.

 The film shows us the consequences of these character tropes: they’re personally and socially damaging.
 Then juror #8 gives them (and the audience / society) the chance to do the right thing.